TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/datasources/rest.md

 - openapi
 - asyncapi

-To import and OAS specification you need to choose `openapi`.
+To import an OAS specification you need to choose `openapi`.

 If you are using Postman and your OAS document is in `yaml` format you can use a simple pre-request script to transform it into a `string`.